 House Bills 1841 and 1910 address the creation of a database of previous disciplinary actions for use in the hiring process for law enforcement officers and the need for mental health evaluations for law enforcement officers, respectively.
 And I look forward to voting on them in the near future.

-If we all work together and strive for equality and justice for all, the benefit opens in a new windows for our great nation are limitless.
+If we all work together and strive for equality and justice for all, the benefits for our great nation are limitless.

 OPPORTUNITIES FOR ALL